Chia-Network/chia-docs/docs/resources/faq.md

 ## Why should I not run more than one node on a home network and what's this about UPnP?

 First, running more than one node with the same private keys on your home network is wasting bandwidth by syncing two copies of the blockchain over your download link.
-You can get the same results by running one node and [using multiple harvesters](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines) on multiple computers.
+You can get the same results by running one node and [using multiple harvesters](/farming-on-many-machines) on multiple computers.
 Second, if you have [uPnP](https://www.homenethowto.com/ports-and-nat/upnp-automatic-port-forward/) enabled on both nodes and your home router supports uPnP (and most do) it will cause both of your nodes to not sync the blockchain.
 You need to disable uPnP on all or all but one node behind a uPnP enabled router.
 The CLI command `chia configure --enable-upnp false` will turn uPnP off on a node.
 It requires a restart of the node to take effect.
 If you disable UPnP on all but one of your nodes then your local router will forward inbound 8444 traffic to the one node and the rest will now be able to connect to the network but just will not accept inbound connections from the network.

 ## Why does my node have no connections?
 How can I get more connections?

 Step 1.
 Make sure you are running the most recent version of the Chia software.
-Check out the [INSTALL](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL) page.
+Check out the [Quick Start Guide page](/quick-start-guide).

 Step 2.
 If your node has no connections, it could be one of many reasons.
 The most likely reason is that there are no users with space to have new connections, so you cannot connect to them.
 To solve this, you should try opening port 8444 on your router so other peers can connect to you.
-Follow the steps here: [Resolving Sync Issues Port 8444](https://github.com/Chia-Network/chia-blockchain/wiki/Resolving-Sync-Issues---Port-8444)
+Follow the steps in the [Node Syncing page](/node-syncing).

 Port 8444 is the port through which other Chia computers can communicate with your PC.
 When you set up port forwarding on port 8444, the Chia software on your computer can quickly talk to other PCs, link up, and start downloading and syncing with the Chia blockchain.